microsoft/prose/documentation/prose/syntax.md

 > **Note:** this syntax is volatile and subject to breaking changes in the future.
 We will notify you about each breaking change in accordance with [SemVer](http://semver.org/).

-> Hereafter in the general syntax descriptions, angle brackets `<>` denote a placeholder to be filled with a concrete value, and curly braces `{}` denote an optional component (unless specified otherwise).
+> Hereafter in the general syntax descriptions, angle brackets `<>` denote a placeholder to be filled with a concrete value, and curly braces `{}` with an `opt` subscript denote an optional component (unless specified otherwise).

 # Basic structure